softsuiteng/wjbmr/content/instructions/_index.md

 <!-- ## Call for paper

-wjbmr is _**now receiving submissions**_ for the next issue of our Journal (Volume 2, Issue 2).
+wjbmr is _**now receiving submissions**_ for the next issue of our Journal (Volume 2, Number 2).
 Submission of manuscripts for peer review is expected on or before July 31, 2022. -->

 ## Instruction to Authors